LearningKijo/SecurityResearch/Research/01-DLLInjection-fundamental-part1.md

 | 3     | WriteProcessMemory | Write the DLL path into the allocated memory |
 | 4     | CreateRemoteThread | Start a remote thread to load the DLL |

-## Simulation - mavinject.exe and c2cURL.dll
+## Simulation - mavinject.exe and message.dll
 Let's try a simple DLL Injection simulation.

 This scenario is an example of using mavinject, a legitimate tool from Microsoft Application Virtualization (App-V), to inject a DLL into a running process (Notepad) using PowerShell.